NOAA-OWP/ngen/test/data/geopackage/README.md

    (SQLite 3.43) and a regen on a venv Python 3.12 (SQLite 3.49) will produce different files even with identical scripts and identical timestamps.

+> [!NOTE]
+> The **Timestamp** drift is unavoidable by choice.
+Since the **SQLite library version** drift is not, but is also not as obvious, it seemed better to avoid leading people to think regenerating the fixtures, even with no other local changes, would never have any side effects.

 Neither affects test correctness — the SQLite on-disk format is stable and backward/forward compatible, and the C++ loader doesn't care which